The following topics will be covered in this blog:

 Identity Hash Function

-Identity hash function is the basic level hash function wherein the hash value is the key itself.
+Identity Hash Function is the basic level hash function wherein the hash value is the key itself.
 This type of hashing is usually used in cases where the data length is short, preferably integer values.
 The process of hashing using Identity hash functions is very cost-effective as there is limited or no computation and the string value itself is the hash value.
-Therefore every hash key is distinct and different from each other.
+Therefore every hash key is distinct and different from the other.

 The formula used to compute Division hashing is given by:

 ‘m’ is a number (numeric value) that generates distinctive hash string values